aFarkas/respimage/README.md

 ###Omit the ``src``

-In case JS disabled legacy browsers are no concern and you can't provide an additional lquip source or you are using client side rendering (No preload parser optimization advantage), use a one pixel ``src`` or better a data URI.
+In case JS disabled legacy browsers are no concern and you can't provide an lquip source or you are using client side rendering (No preload parser optimization advantage), use a one pixel ``src`` or better a data URI.

 ```html
 <img src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw=="